Changes and Remarks

 Using UNIX shell on the Zengaku Computer System (SSH Access)

 Using an SSH client, connect to either of

 When logging in for the first time, possibly a confirmation message as to whether to trust the server is displayed since the host key of the server is not cached.
-In that case, check the fingerprint of the key displayed in the message and the fingerprint at the bottom of this page to make sure if you are connected to the correct server.
+In that case, check the fingerprint of the key displayed in the message and the fingerprint below to make sure if you are connected to the correct server.